alangibson27/plus-f/site/content/blog/optimisation.md

 How could I have avoided this?

 It's a tricky balance.
-On the one hand, in my original Python implementation of Plus-F, by doing no profiling or performance testing until the very end, [I ended up wasting time on an implementation that would never have been fit for purpose] (../fundamentals).
+On the one hand, in my original Python implementation of +F, by doing no profiling or performance testing until the very end, [I ended up wasting time on an implementation that would never have been fit for purpose] (../fundamentals).
 Clearly, I could have done with paying a bit more attention to performance up-front in that case.
-In the case of the Java version of Plus-F, by fixating on performance too early (probably a consequence of having been burned a little by the fact the first attempt at Plus-F was so slow), I ended up with an inefficient application.
+In the case of the Java version of +F, by fixating on performance too early (probably a consequence of having been burned a little by the fact the first attempt at +F was so slow), I ended up with an inefficient application.

 I think it all boils down to gathering evidence and acting upon that.
 Where you